 If you’re lactose intolerant, you might wonder: Does Greek yogurt have dairy?
 Made from cow’s milk, it does.
 However, Greek yogurt has less than 1 gram of lactose per ounce—less lactose than milk and about half the lactose of some other yogurts.
 Yet just like regular and Icelandic yogurts, Greek yogurt contains live and active cultures (aka “good bacteria”) that aids in overall digestion and also helps break down more lactose than it brings into the body.

 Think of it this way: Lactose is a natural sugar in milk made up of two simple sugars, glucose and galactose.
-When the body is lactose intolerant, that means it doesn’t make enough lactase—the natural enzyme that breaks lactose down into these two simpler sugars that are easily digested.
+Lactose intolerance happens when we don’t make enough lactase—the natural enzyme that breaks lactose down into these two simpler sugars.
 That’s when yogurt’s live and active cultures step in and help.

-Symptoms of lactose intolerance may include abdominal pain, bloating, flatulence, and diarrhea.
-Your physician can confirm whether you have lactose intolerance, and a registered dietitian can help you understand options tailored to your level of tolerance.
+Symptoms of lactose intolerance may include abdominal pain, bloating, flatulence and diarrhea.
+If you’re experiencing this, you can go to a physician to confirm whether you have lactose intolerance—a self-diagnosis isn’t always accurate.
+If you are lactose intolerant, a registered dietitian can help you understand options tailored to your level of tolerance.